-Jebel Burdah or the Big Rock Bridge, is big indeed.
+Jebel Burdah or the Big Rock Bridge is big indeed.
 It’s around 300 meters high above the ground, and reaching it requires an hour-long, challenging hike (you can do it only with a guide).
 It’s not part of the 4×4 tours, but if you inquire about it in your camp or at the Visitor’s Center, they will quickly find you a guide.

 Red Sand Dunes (Umm Ishrin)

 You can find all sorts of dunes in Wadi Rum.
 There are gold dunes, small white dunes, and massive red dunes.
-The later ones are an attraction.
+The latter ones are an attraction.
 Climbing a dune is not an easy task, but getting to the top often reveals a breath-taking view.

 Going down is also quite fun.

 As per my Bedouin guide, these dunes move with the wind, changing their position every week or so.
 I didn’t notice mine to be moving, but it was an excellent photo opp.